Shivanikanodia/attrition-prediction-unity-mlflow/README.md

 Transformed categorical features into numeric format using label encoding.
 This Ensures that our model generalizes well on numerical datasets.

-I did not choose why one-hot encoding to reduce dimensionality for tree-based models like XGBoost which handle label encoding well.
+I did not choose one-hot encoding to reduce dimensionality for tree-based models like XGBoost which handle label encoding well.

 ![Label Encoding](https://github.com/user-attachments/assets/697e7881-331c-47fc-bda3-26e926e8ae46)